Jayanti2919/Node-Basics/README.md

 3. Request URLs:
     In the folder called `ReqUrls`, I extracted and sent the url that comes as a part of the request to the server.

+4. Handling Events:
+    In the folder called `Events`, I used the `events` module to emit and handle the event.

+5. Sending Emails:
+    In the folder called `Email`, I used the `nodemailer` module to send an email.
+To run this code,

+        a.
+Clone this repository
+        b.
+Open cmd and navigate to `Email` directory using `cd`
+        c.
+Run `npm i` or `npm install`
+        d.
+Create a .env file with 3 constants:
+            i.
+EMAIL: sender's email
+            ii.
+PASSWORD: sender email's password
+            iii.
+RE_EMAIL: receiver's email

+    Note that this code may not run if MFA is enabled on the sender's email even if correct password is provided.